 We ate a lot of gelato in Lecce and Baldo was our favourite.
 It’s freshly made using natural ingredients.

 They do classics like dark chocolate and pistachio really well and I also loved their salted caramel and stracciatella with huge chunks of chocolate.
-A small cone or cup is €2.50.
+At the time of our visit a small cone or cup was €2.50.

 Natale is the most popular gelato place in Lecce with a convenient location just off the main square.

 We were regulars here working our way through the huge range of flavours including unusual ones like pasticiotto (the Leccese pastry).
 My favourite combo was coconut and cherry.
 A small is €2.50.

 Details: Via Salvatore Trinchese, 7.
 Open Mon – Fri 9.30am – 8.30pm and Sat – Sun 9.30am – 10pm.

 This map shows our recommendations for where to eat in Lecce.
 Blue markers are for restaurants, pink for bars, green for cheap eats, and purple for gelaterias.

 I hope our Lecce food guide helps you enjoy some delicious meals in this beautiful city.

 You might also want to try a tour such as this Lecce History and Street Food Tasting Tour or a cooking class like this Lecce Market Tour and Private Home Cooking Class.

 Let us know if you have any favourite restaurants in Lecce that we’ve missed.
 We can’t wait to return to discover more places to eat!